What are taxable wages in South Australia?

 You will be able to specify the wages paid to eligible apprentice/trainees in RevenueSA Online, details on how will be available soon.

 What information do I need to provide?

 You do not need to provide any information, however you should retain evidence (for example the training contract) that supports the validity of the exempt wages for a minimum of 5 years.

 Evidence will be required should you be subject to a payroll tax audit in the future.

 Training contract commences on or after 1 July 2022

 Wages paid to apprentices and trainees who commence a relevant training contract on or after 1 July 2022 are taxable and must be included in your taxable wages component.

 Wages paid to an indigenous person who is employed under a Community Development Program (formerly Community Development Employment Project) funded by the Commonwealth Department of Education, Employment and Workplace Relations, or the Torres Strait Regional Authority, are exempt from payroll tax.

 Payments to employees who are absent from work due to being a member of the Defence Force of the Commonwealth or the armed forces of any part of the Commonwealth of Nations are exempt from payroll tax.
 It does not apply to employees who are on official leave (for example, recreation or long service leave).

 JobKeeper payments are not subject to payroll tax.
-The amount payable does not need to be included in the total salaries and wages declared in your monthly return for July and August 2020.
+The amount payable does not need to be included in the total salaries and wages declared in your monthly return.
 However, your business will need to report the JobKeeper Payment amount separately in RevenueSA Online.